awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

 **Note**
 You can only use AWS Fargate with Amazon EKS in some Regions\.
 Before using Fargate with Amazon EKS, ensure that the Region that you want to use is supported\.
 For more information, see [Getting started with AWS Fargate using Amazon EKS](fargate-getting-started.md)\.
 Do not use `eksctl` to create a cluster or nodes in an AWS Region where you have AWS Outposts, AWS Wavelength, or AWS Local Zones enabled\.
 Create a cluster and self\-managed nodes using the Amazon EC2 API or AWS CloudFormation instead\.
-For more information, see [To launch self\-managed nodes using the AWS Management Console](launch-workers.md#launch-al-nodes-console) and [To launch self\-managed Windows nodes using the AWS Management Console](launch-windows-workers.md#launch-windows-nodes-console)\.
+For more information, see [To launch self\-managed Linux nodes using the AWS Management Console](launch-workers.md#launch-al-nodes-console) and [To launch self\-managed Windows nodes using the AWS Management Console](launch-windows-workers.md#launch-windows-nodes-console)\.

 Create your Amazon EKS cluster with Fargate support with the following command\.
-You can replace `<my-cluster>` with your own value and you can replace `<us-west-2>` with any [Amazon EKS Fargate supported Region](fargate.md)\.

-We recommend that you deploy version `1.18` \(but first remove the `<>`\)\.
-If you replace `1.18`, then read the important [Amazon EKS release notes](kubernetes-versions.md) for the version and install the corresponding version of [`kubectl`](install-kubectl.md)\.
+Replace the `<example values>` \(including `<>`\) with your own values\.
+You can replace `<us-west-2>` with any Amazon EKS [supported Region](https://docs.aws.amazon.com/general/latest/gr/eks.html#eks_region)\.
+You can replace `<us-west-2>` with any [Amazon EKS Fargate supported Region](fargate.md)\.
+We recommend that you deploy version `1.18`, but if you replace it with an earlier version, then read the important [Amazon EKS release notes](kubernetes-versions.md) for the version and install the corresponding version of [`kubectl`](install-kubectl.md)\.

 ```
 eksctl create cluster \